is it rude or polite to leave the room?

 Performance by Caspar Heinemann 30th June

-The exhibition pulls together artists who use withdrawal and counterproductive labour as a powerful over-riding stance and questions whether retreat or loss of control can be an effective form of defiance.
+The exhibition pulls together artists who use withdrawal and counterproductive labour as a powerful over-riding stance and questions whether retreat, withdrawal or loss of control can be an effective form of protest.
 Self administrative strategies respond to a range of today’s conversations around commerce, activism, ecology and health.
 The presentation of public displays of anxiety replace the mediated and hierarchical positions of protest, ranging from the quiet, to a more chaotic homespun subordination.
-Works range between performance, poetry and media, some either activated or leaving a trace.
+Works range between performance, poetry and media, some either publicly activated or secreted by leaving a trace.

 Nina Cristante's Zao Dha Diet (ZDD) and Fitness Povero (FP) are ongoing projects which take the form of highly individuated nutrition and health consultation systems, as well as videos, music, sculptures, prints and happenings.
 Cristante will be showing a 'Fitness Povero' workout as part of the 'OPEN WORKOUT' programme at the 9th Berlin Biennale, Berlin.
 Selected solo and duo exhibitions this year include an upcoming show with Ian Dolton-Thorton at Et Al. San Francisco (Aug16), 'life sport’ at LIFE SPORT, Athens, ‘United’ at The Composing Rooms, Berlin, and ‘hot16’ with Dean Blunt at YEARS, Copenhagen.